 Make the most of your first year!
-This is the best year that allows you to practise your new skills and allows you time to get used to this new way of learning and feeling more comfortable for the years to come!
+Your first year is the time for you to practise your new skills and gives you time to get used to this new way of learning and feeling more comfortable for the years to come!

 Bear in mind…

 - You can’t write everything down (virtually impossible!) and you will miss what is actually being said if you are writing all the time.
 Make simple notes or jot down key words.
 There are a number of notetaking methods you can explore like the Cornell method

 - Most lectures are recorded and posted afterwards on Blackboard Learn.
 Check if your lecturers do this as it is good to go back and recap what was said and see if you missed anything

 - By all means bring in technology to take notes…just don’t get distracted by it!